Re-wear your clothes, designer Westwood advises Kate Middleton

 Middleton, who married Prince William in 2011, enjoys a following by fashion fans who keep tabs on her style choices.

-But the Duchess has also turned heads for stepping out in the same outfit more than once, stirring debate in the British media over whether the thrifty behavior was praiseworthy or a fashion faux-pas.
+But the Duchess has also turned heads for stepping out in the same outfit more than once, stirring debate in the British media over whether the thrifty behaviour was praiseworthy or a fashion faux-pas.
+(Reporting by Alice Baghdjian; Editing by Jason Webb)